Khushvendrapratapsingh/project/README.md

 Stores the latest stories in json format

+api.py
+compiled the whole code, and built a custom API hosted on localhost, which will response to GET requests and returns lateset stories in JSON format.

 Credits:

 The original Time webpage design and content belong to Time magazine (https://time.com).